Prompt Engineering Complete Guide: From Zero to Advanced Optimization

 Master prompt engineering from zero-shot basics to Tree of Thoughts, DSPy, and automated optimization.
 Includes benchmarks, code, and a debugging toolkit.

-The same model, two prompts: one gets 17% accuracy on grade-school math, the other gets 78%.
-The difference is not magic — it is prompt engineering.
-This guide shows you the techniques that work, the research behind them, and how to systematically optimize prompts for production.
+The same model, two prompts: one achieves 17% accuracy on grade-school math, the other 78%.
+The difference isn’t magic—it’s prompt engineering.
+This guide covers the techniques that work, the research behind them, and how to systematically optimize prompts for production.

 - Foundations — zero-shot, few-shot, many-shot, task decomposition, and the five-block prompt skeleton.